JoaoShinkai/ngCash/web/README.md

 ## Available Scripts

-In the project directory, you can run:
+With the API running, in the project directory, you can run:

 ###